Cata50/mining-modules/README.md

 # Mining Modules
-Kash's official GitHub repo for Mining Modules
-A cheaty/QoL Skyblock ChatTriggers mod
+A cheaty/QoL Hypixel Skyblock ChatTriggers mod

 **PS: Go check the files for yourself and see all the features**